 However, surgery is always extremely expensive, and it can require weeks or even months of rehabilitation.
 A single surgery can cost tens of thousands of dollars, and the additional costs can add up to more than an average annual salary—and that’s with health insurance!
 Some victims may choose to forgo procedures aimed at improving quality of life, but they don’t have the option if they’re unconscious when the procedures are performed.

 If you disagree with or want to contest a procedure, prescription medication, or treatment on your medical bills, remember that you can always negotiate the amount you have to pay.
-And while outright refusing to pay typically isn’t an option, it’s possible to get your total bill significantly reduced, especially if you have an experienced legal team building your personal injury claim.
+And while outright refusing to pay medical bills typically isn’t an option, it’s possible to get your total bill significantly reduced, especially if you have an experienced legal team building your personal injury claim.

 The Indiana personal injury lawyers at Fleschner, Stark, Tanoos & Newlin have many years of experience helping patients maximize their financial recoveries after injuries that weren’t their fault.
 And a big part of that involves negotiating their medical bills, especially when they are being unfairly billed.
 Contact us today for a free consultation to find out how we can help.